shichao-an/lansync/README.rst

 Setup
 -----
 On Machine B, where ``lansync.sh`` resides, you want to routinely back up files from Machine A on the LAN with B, whose IP address may change.
+The OS X host where ``lansync.sh`` is invoked, can be configured to enable DNS server or not (simply use /etc/hosts).

 Set up DNS server (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~